carlsborg/dust/README.md

 the interactive command continues on all nodes where the response was sent.

-### Enter into fully  responses to interactive raw shell on a single node
+### Enter a fully interactive raw shell on a single node

 > dust$ @worker2

-This enters the a regular interactive shell session reusing the same ssh session as the one above, but in char buffered mode -- for running full screen console apps such as vim or top.
+This enters the a regular interactive shell session on worker2 -- for running full screen console apps such as vim or top.
+Reuseing the same ssh session as the one above, but in char buffered mode.

 When done, exit the shell completely ($exit) or keep it going in the background (Ctrl-C x3) for future line buffered commands or raw shell mode.

 ### Extensible drop in commands